Xilinx/wireless-xorif/src/xorif-app/README.md

 	* Use `-f` for "file mode" (runs commands specified in a text file, e.g. `xorif-app -f config.txt`)
 	* Use `-n` to set the IP address (default is the localhost, i.e. 127.0.0.1)
 	* Use `-p` to change the TCP/IP port number
+	* The xorif-app server needs to be initialized before , so first time: `xorif-app -c "init"`

 ### Command-Line Mode